 It all started when…

 Originally an Indian camp ground, the homestead of Joseph Hayden, and a meeting place for spiritualists, the Lakewood Theater area was a swampy amusement park at the turn of the twentieth century when Herbert L. Swett took over as manager in 1899.
 The first legitimate stage play was “The Private Secretary” opening on June 15, 1901.
 This is considered the birthday of Lakewood Theater as we know it today.
 The theater and summer colony that would flourish on the western shore of Lake Wesserunsett was the vision of this Bangor native and graduate of Bowdoin College.
 In its "Hey Day," between 1925 -1941, this jewel of America's resident stock companies was the major summer tryout for productions hoping for success on Broadway.
-One of the longest running play on Broadway, Life with Father, premiered at Lakewood in 1939.
+One of the longest running plays on Broadway, Life with Father, premiered at Lakewood in 1939.
 The stock company was the training ground for promising young talent--talented they were and famous many of them would become.
 A "Who's Who" of silent screen, Broadway, movies, and television have passed through the back stage door.

 Lakewood Theatre held onto its resident company format until 1961 when it joined with other theaters on the east coast in presenting package productions.